Skip to main content

 The only implicit-trust extension point in the kernel.
 Every registration stores a FrameworkId { framework, citation } so verum audit --framework-axioms can enumerate the full set.
 Duplicate registration is refused — the kernel will not silently accept two axioms sharing a name.

-RegisteredAxiom { name, ty, framework } is the wire format for both the verum audit --framework-axioms CLI and the .verum-cert exporter — a single source of truth for the trusted boundary.
+Each entry carries the axiom's name, its declared ty (a CoreTerm), and its FrameworkId { framework, citation } attribution.
+The same record is the wire format both for the verum audit --framework-axioms CLI and for the .verum-cert exporter — a single source of truth for the trusted boundary.

 The SMT certificate

 The certificate format is backend-neutral.
-Each backend's native proof trace is normalized by verum_smt::proof_extraction into the common shape, so the kernel's replay_smt_cert knows only "parse a trace per backend name", not "every backend's bespoke format".
+Each adapter's native proof trace is normalised by verum_smt::proof_extraction into this common shape, so the kernel's replay_smt_cert only ever sees "parse a trace per backend tag" — it never depends on any particular solver's bespoke format.

 When replay succeeds the kernel synthesises a corresponding CoreTerm witness and re-checks it with infer.
 A solver bug that produced a spurious "proof" fails at this gate — its falsehood cannot leak into an accepted theorem.